Suburb overview

 Growth: Strong Rental Demand: Moderate Investor Sentiment: Strong

 Wellington Point enters 2026 with a demographic tailwind — household incomes 27% above the Queensland suburb median of $90,298 and a population of 12,661 give it the depth and purchasing power to outperform the wider QLD market over the next 12–18 months.
-Rental coverage runs at ~96% of the typical mortgage ($1,950/month rent vs $2,037/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 71/100 places Wellington Point in the upper-middle tier of Australian suburbs we profile, and overall investor sentiment is constructive heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~96% of the typical mortgage ($1,950/month rent vs $2,037/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Wellington Point is constructive heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

 Is Wellington Point a good suburb for investment?

-Wellington Point scores 71/100 on our EquitySight investment framework — a good rating.
-That score is driven by a population of 12,661, median household income of $114,244/year and median weekly rent of $450.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Wellington Point suits you depends on your strategy, but the fundamentals are concrete: a population of 12,661, a median household income of $114,244/year and median weekly rent of $450.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Wellington Point?

-The main demand drivers in Wellington Point are proximity to Brisbane (21 km), an above-state-median household income of $114,244/year, a dwelling mix that is 85% separate houses, roughly 3 schools and 5 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Wellington Point are proximity to Brisbane (21 km), an above-state-median household income of $114,244/year, a dwelling mix that is 85% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Wellington Point?